msreyad/TrivagoOpenPositions/README.md

 Resources and .exe files:
 1. Seleniumdrivers:This folder contains the chromedriver.exe..and IEDriverServer.exe
-2. Conf - This folder contains the property files . a.application.properties�- Contains properties to run scripts on specific URL and specific browser.
+2. Conf - This folder contains the property files . a.application.properties - Contains properties to run scripts on specific URL and specific browser.

 Tools:
 1- Maven